České Budějovice District: Economy

 České Budějovice is the economic centre of the entire South Bohemian Region.
-All the largest employers with its headquarters in České Budějovice District and at least 500 employers have their seat in České Budějovice.
-The largest of these companies with at least 1,000 employers are:
+All the largest employees with headquarters in České Budějovice District and at least 500 employers have their seat in České Budějovice.
+The largest of these companies with at least 1,000 employees are:

 The city of České Budějovice is also well-known for Budweiser Budvar Brewery.

 A facility of national importance is the Temelín Nuclear Power Station, one of two nuclear power stations in the country.

 Transport

-The D3 motorway, part of European route E55, leads from Prague to České Budějovice and further continues as the I/3 road to the Czech-Austrian border.
+The D3 motorway (part of European route E55) leads from Prague to České Budějovice and further continues as the I/3 road to the Czech-Austrian border.

 Sights

 The village of Holašovice was designated a UNESCO World Heritage Site in 1998 because of its exceptional preservation of a traditional Baroque-era village.

 The most important monuments in the district, protected as national cultural monuments, are: